G42 publishes its Frontier AI Safety Framework

 The Frontier AI Safety Framework introduces a multi-layered approach to AI risk management, ensuring that advanced AI systems are developed, tested, and deployed responsibly.
 It includes:

-- Defined Risk Thresholds & Mitigation Strategies – The framework introduces clear capability thresholds to assess biological threats, cybersecurity vulnerabilities, and autonomous decision-making risks.
-If a model approaches these thresholds, G42 will implement additional safeguards, modify system behaviors, or limit deployment.
+• Defined Risk Thresholds & Mitigation Strategies – The framework introduces clear capability thresholds to assess biological threats, cybersecurity vulnerabilities, and autonomous decision-making risks.
+If a model approaches these thresholds, G42 will implement additional safeguards, modify system behaviours, or limit deployment.

 The development of the Frontier AI Safety Framework was supported by leading AI risk experts, including METR and SaferAI, whose insights helped shape the governance and risk mitigation strategies outlined in the framework.